TL;DR

 Such emails are triggered by a customer’s behavior when they add an item (or several items) to their cart but eventually don’t continue with the purchase.

-The first email within your abandoned cart series can simply remind the contact there’s something in their cart, and you saved it for them.
+The first email in your abandoned cart series can simply remind the contact that there’s something in their cart waiting for them.

 And here’s a text version to steal away: